-In compliance with Department of Homeland Security (DHS) regulations, University of Illinois at Chicago requires all admitted international students to submit detailed financial statements before a Form I-20/DS-2019 can be processed.
+In compliance with Department of Homeland Security (DHS) regulations, the University of Illinois at Chicago (UIC) requires all admitted international students to submit detailed financial statements before a Form I-20/DS-2019 can be processed.
 These statements should include the amounts and sources of funds available for educational expenses in the United States.

-Admitted students must submit certified bank statements in English verifying that they have sufficient funds available to finance their first year’s tuition and living expenses.
+Admitted students must submit certified bank statements in English verifying that they have sufficient funds available to finance their first year's tuition, books and living expenses.
 Financial assistance awards may be deducted from the amount to be certified.
 Students planning to enroll in summer courses are advised to budget an additional amount of money to cover their summer tuition expenses.

 The cost estimate for living expenses covers only minimal essential expenditures.
 Expenses for clothing, recreation, and incidentals are variable, and the cost of travel outside Chicago is not included.
 Since students admitted to the United States on student visas are not permitted to work off-campus during the first academic year (thereafter only under limited circumstances), employment should not be considered as a means of support.

 It is very important that international students who wish to study at the University of Illinois at Chicago come prepared to financially support the cost of their education during the entire time that they expect to remain in the United States.

 To obtain an Initial I-20/DS-2019 from UIC, admitted students must submit a complete I-20/DS-2019 request to the Office of International Services (OIS).
 A complete I-20/DS-2019 request consists of three items:

 - UIC Affidavit of Support - Complete this document in full, including your signature and the names and signatures of your financial sponsors (if any).
 The UIC Affidavit of Support is a required document and cannot be substituted by other affidavits of support.